All Episodes

 But they don't.

-You take a look at anybody, think of Bob Casey, the former governor of Pennsylvania who was pro-life, wouldn't let him into their convention.
+Think of Bob Casey, the former governor of Pennsylvania, who was pro-life, wouldn't let him into their convention.

-But we conservatives will we'll water it down or whatever to let some candidate in who's not a full-fledged conservative.
+But we conservatives will water it down or whatever to let some candidate in who's not a full-fledged conservative.

 Like Romney is arguing that he fits into the traditional conservative mold, including his conversion on abortion.

-While they both are modifying their own positions to move right to some extent.
+McCain and Rudy are trying to redefine conservatism to accommodate their views, while they both are modifying their own positions to move right to some extent.

-And he thought he could double back.
+He thought he could double back.

-And after he had gotten the approval of the DC Dems and the media, they could double back and get the Republican base in the nomination.
+And after he had gotten the approval of the D.C.
+Dems and the media, they could double back and get the Republican base in the nomination.

 One reason right now that Rudy has an upper hand on McCain is that he has spent the last few years campaigning for conservatives.